8 Best Vegan Cookbooks for Beginners

 It does have some vegetarian recipes in it but again, take a look at the FAQ at the bottom of this guide to read more about how to veganise recipes.

-It’s not the only recipe worth doing in this book though – there are plenty of other delicious meals to be had, so comes highly recommended.
+It’s definitely not the only recipe worth doing in this book though – there are plenty of other delicious meals to be had, so comes highly recommended.

 • cauliflower buffalo wings